apache/druid/docs/tutorials/tutorial-kafka.md

    ![Data loader parse time](../assets/tutorial-kafka-data-loader-04.png "Data loader parse time")

    Druid's architecture requires that you specify a primary timestamp column.
 Druid stores the timestamp in the `__time` column in your Druid datasource.
-   In a production environment, if you don't have a timestamp in your data, you can select **Parse timestamp from:** `none` to use a placeholder value.
+   In a production environment, if you don't have a timestamp in your data, you can select **Parse timestamp from:** `None` to use a placeholder value.

    For the sample data, the data loader selects the `timestamp` column in the raw data as the primary time column.